Skip to content

 Standard status Exit gate Terminal Forward transition Retry / backstep

-RepairOps defines 13 ticket statuses.
-Every ticket starts at INTAKE and ends at CLOSED or VOIDED.
+RepairOps defines 14 ticket statuses.
+Every ticket starts at INTAKE and ends in one of three terminal states: CLOSED, UNCLAIMED, or VOIDED.

 #StatusDescription